 In some folklore, fairies bit humans if caught by them.
 And while fairies were known to confuse humans with words and deceptions, they couldn’t actually lie.
 So humans sometimes had an advantage over fairies, other than offerings.

-Even today, even though we don’t believe in fairies, we sort of do, too.
-An Irish person will always wonder…what if…
+Nowadays, even though we don’t believe in fairies any more, we sort of still do.
+An Irish person will always wonder what if…